Cross Domain Early Crop Mapping using CropSTGAN: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item {Propose CropGAN to address the domain shift issue due to the inter-region and inter-year variations in remote sensing based crop mapping.
-By employing unsupervised domain adaptation techniques with the integration of time-series satellite imagery, the proposed approach effectively addresses the challenges posed by limited or unavailable labelled data in target domains.
-This approach enables accurate crop mapping in such regions.} \item {Design and implement a fully functional system based on the CropGAN approach to accurately locate the specific crop of the interest in regions without labelled data.} \item {Conduct cross-region and cross-year experiments using datasets of regions from three countries, the USA, China, and Canada, to evaluate the proposed approach.
-The results demonstrate superior performance compared to the baseline method, confirming the effectiveness and accuracy of the CropGAN approach for crop mapping.}
+Our contributions can be summarized as follows: \begin{itemize} \item {Propose the CropSTGAN framework, consisting of a pre-processor, a CropSTGAN domain mapper, and a TempCNN crop mapper, to address the cross-domain issue due to the inter-region and inter-year variations in remote sensing-based early crop mapping under substantial discrepancies in data distribution across the domains.} \item {Design the CropSTGAN domain mapper to capture the temporal and spectral features from the time-series MSI data and learn to transform the target domain data into the source domain.} \item {Conduct cross-region and cross-year experiments in the study areas from the USA and China to evaluate the CropSTGAN framework.
+The results demonstrate superior performance compared to CropTGAN and several SOTA methods, such as TempCNN and STDAN, confirming the effectiveness and accuracy of the CropSTGAN framework for cross-domain early crop mapping.}

 \end{itemize}

 The rest of this paper is organised as follows.
 Section \ref{sec:rw} describes related works.
 Section \ref{sec:ds} presents the data and study areas.
 The methodology is described in Section \ref{sec:md}.
 Experiment setup and results are presented in Section \ref{sec:er}.
 Finally, the discussion and conclusions are presented in Section \ref{sec:discussion}.